confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/increasing-consumer-lag.rst

 Introduce failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-By default 2 consumers and 1 producer are running.
+By default 1 consumer and 1 producer are running.
 Adjust that to 1 consumer and 5 producers in order to show an increase in consumer lag.
    The container scaling can be done with the command below:

    .. code-block:: bash

-      docker-compose up -d --scale consumer=1 --scale producer=5
+      docker-compose up -d --scale producer=5

    Which will produce the following output: